How To Deal With Stress

 Dogs, in particular, are helpful in allowing you to reschedule your routine, so you don’t wind up overworking yourself.

-You can tell people you have to be home by a certain time to take your pet out or feed them, giving you a set portion of downtime each day.
+You can tell people you have to be home by a specific time to take your pet out or feed them, giving you a set portion of downtime each day.

-You can also spend idle time relaxing with your pet rather than simply sitting and “zoning out.”
+You can also spend idle time relaxing with your pet rather than merely sitting and “zoning out.”

-This can allow you to focus your energy and thoughts on something positive rather than allowing your mind to drift toward negative issues that cause you stress.
+This can allow you to focus your energy and thoughts on something positive rather than letting your mind drift toward negative issues that cause you stress.

 Studies have shown that spending time in close contact with another living thing can boost your endorphins.